CALL FOR ARTISTS –

 Project: Create four Street Banner Designs to be displayed in pairs.

-Size: Each Banner image is designed for a 32” x 60” finished banner including 3.5” sleeve top and bottom.
+Size: Each image is designed for a 32” x 60” finished banner including 3.5” sleeve top and bottom.
+Artists should include a concept as to how to split the image into two designs 18” x 60”.

-Design: Images should be very bold and simple with a minimum of 1 – 3 items of subject matter and no more than 3 – 4 colour screens.
+Design: Images should be very bold and simple with a minimum of 1 – 3 items and no more than 3 – 4 colour screens.
+Subject matter should be related to the Preforming Arts BC Provincial Festival (www.bcprovincials.com).

-Selection Process: In keeping with the theme of “Our Agricultural Heritage”, preference will be given to artists with present and past ties to the North Peace area.
+Selection Process: In keeping with the theme of “Festival of the Arts”, preference will be given to artists with present and past ties to the North Peace area.

-Accepted Artwork: Successful artists will work with the Community Arts Council and the Banner Company to finalize the images in a Technical Review and Critique by Friday, March 31, 2023.
+Accepted Artwork: Successful artists will work with the Community Arts Council and the Banner Company to finalize the images in a Technical Review and Critique by Friday, March 15, 2024.
 The artists have the option of including their name on the design.
-The artist of each of the four final designs selected will receive a fee of $125.00 per image.
-The images will then become the property of the Community Arts Council.
+The artist of each of the four final designs selected will receive a fee of $250.00 per image.
+The images will then become the property of the FSJ Community Arts Council.

 For further information, please contact the FSJ Community Arts Council at email@example.com or by calling 250 787-2781.